hapijs/hapi/docs/API.md

   identify the result type and cast it into one of the supported response types (Empty, Text, Obj, or Error). _'result'_ can all be an instance of any other response type provided by the 'Hapi.response' module (e.g. File, Direct).
 - _'stream(stream)'_ - pipes the content of the stream into the response.
 - _'redirect(uri)'_ - sets a redirection response.
-Uses the _'server.settings.uri'_ property when not set to a full URI.
+Uses the _'server.settings.location'_ prefix when not set to an absolute URI.
 Defaults to 302.
 - _'send()'_ - finalizes the response and return control back to the router.
 Must be called after _'payload()'_ or _'stream()'_ to send the response.
 - _'close()'_ - closes the response stream immediately without flushing any remaining unsent data.
 Used for ending the handler execution after manually sending a response.